markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 </section>
 ```

 Let's go ahead and fill in the missing HTML content.
-Ignore the images for now but take into consideration which tags would be appropriate to best organize the code:
+Ignore the images for now but take into consideration which elements would be appropriate to best organize the code:

 ```html
 <!-- "what we do" section -->